stanford-ssi/Hummingbird-Software/README.md

 This can destroy the chip as the TX power gets reflected and has nowhere to go.

 ## Latest Update
+Feb.
+3 (Jesse F., Marc R., Luis S., and Pete!)
+Began developing classes for sending and receiving packets via the LoRa radio, and using the SD card to log data.
+Tested using the MCP9600 and ICM20948 together over I2C and transmitting the data

+Question: What should the format of the packets look like?
+(Header, type, payload, checksum, etc);

 Jan.
 31 (Victor H., Sam C., Koichi K., Jesse F.): Tested old Olympus PTs and found one rated for 2500 PSI working.
 Named it Pressi the PT.
 New radio modules work!
 Also tested the MCP9600 thermocouple chip and successfully read data from a K-type thermocouple.

 Jan.
 29 (Sam C.): quickly updated .gitignore to ignore .vscode and its .json configuration files to avoid merge issues.
 Since everyone's VSCode may be configured differently.